mert-devops/Gcloud-GKE-APP-Project/README.md

 -Google Cloud managed Kubernetes Cluster <br/>
 -Auto-scaling Enabled for both Cluster and Pods  <br/>
 -Minimum 2 Nodes (For High Availability) and can scale up to 4 nodes <br/>
--Auto-scaler for pods that runs the VibratoTechTest Application <br/>
+-Auto-scaler for pods that runs the Gcloud-GKE-APP-Project Application <br/>

 ### 2- Database <br/>
 -Cloud SQL managed database server service <br/>